-Marks Description A candidate should demonstrate under applied conditions: a detailed knowledge of the principles, rules and regulations as they apply to practices and competitions; an ability to plan in fine detail a complex sequence of movements involving advanced techniques and incorporate them into an effective training schedule; 44 50 an ability to perform: 41-50 a sequence of at least 8 different linked floor movements requiring a high degree of gymnastic skill.
+Marks Description A candidate should demonstrate under applied conditions: a detailed knowledge of the principles, rules and regulations as they apply to practices and competitions; an ability to plan in fine detail a complex sequence of movements involving advanced techniques and incorporate them into an effective training schedule; 41-50 an ability to perform: a sequence of at least 8 different linked floor movements requiring a high degree of gymnastic skill.
 At least 3 of the movements will be forward and/or backward rotational movements.
 The whole sequence will show good body positions, control, flow and balance; at least 4 different vaults over apparatus in different positions, movements will show very good preparation, approach, take-off, control in flight and landing as well as correct body position throughout.

-nent 2: Cou Marks Description A candidate should demonstrate under applied conditions: Marks Description 31-40 A candidate should demonstrate under applied conditions: a detailed knowledge of the principles, rules and regulations; an ability to plan a complex sequence of movements involving advanced techniques and incorporate them into an effective training schedule; an ability to perform: a sequence of at least 8 different linked floor movements requiring effective control, balance, flow throughout.
+4. ent 2: Co all Description A candidate should demonstrate under applied conditions: • a detailed knowledge of the principles, rules and regulations; • an ability to plan a complex sequence of movements involving advanced techniques and Marks Description A candidate should demonstrate under applied conditions: a detailed knowledge of the principles, rules and regulations; an ability to plan a complex sequence of movements involving advanced techniques and incorporate them into an effective training schedule; 31-40 an ability to perform: a sequence of at least 8 different linked floor movements requiring effective control, balance, flow throughout.
 Three of the movements will be rotational movements and all should show clear body positions; at least 3 different vaults over apparatus in different positions, movements should show approach, flight, control and landing to a good standard.
-21-30 A candidate should demonstrate under applied conditions: a sound knowledge of the principles, rules and regulations an ability to plan a complex sequence of movements and incorporate them into a training schedule; an ability to perform: a sequence of at least 8 different linked floor movements requiring control, balance, transfer of weight, flow and clear body positions; two different vaults requiring a good measure of speed, balance and control over the apparatus and on landing.
-11-20 A candidate should demonstrate under applied conditions: a basic knowledge of some of the principles, rules and regulations; an ability to plan a basic sequence of movements and incorporate them into an imaginative training schedule; a basic ability to perform: a sequence of at least 6 different linked floor movements requiring balance, flow and some transference of weight; two vaults requiring a distinct measure of control.
-0-10 A candidate should demonstrate under applied conditions: a limited understanding of some of the principles, rules and regulations of gymnastics; an ability to plan a simple sequence of basic movements and incorporate them into a simple training schedule; a limited ability to perform: a simple sequence of at least 6 different linked movements;

-a simple vault over a box.
+A candidate should demonstrate under applied conditions: a sound knowledge of the principles, rules and regulations an ability to plan a complex sequence of movements and incorporate them into a training schedule; 21-30 an ability to perform: a sequence of at least 8 different linked floor movements requiring control, balance, transfer of weight, flow and clear body positions; two different vaults requiring a good measure of speed, balance and control over the apparatus and on landing.
+A candidate should demonstrate under applied conditions: a basic knowledge of some of the principles, rules and regulations; 11-20 an ability to plan a basic sequence of movements and incorporate them into an imaginative training schedule; 11 20 a basic ability to perform: a sequence of at least 6 different linked floor movements requiring balance, flow and some transference of weight; two vaults requiring a distinct measure of control.
+A candidate should demonstrate under applied conditions: a limited understanding of some of the principles, rules and regulations of gymnastics; 0-10 an ability to plan a simple sequence of basic movements and incorporate them into a simple training schedule; a limited ability to perform: a simple sequence of at least 6 different linked movements; a simple vault over a box.